christoffer-nylen/backstrace/README.md

 ## Implementation

-It uses [pystrace](https://github.com/dirtyharrycallahan/pystrace) to parse the strace log, and [grep](https://man7.org/linux/man-pages/man1/grep.1.html) to print the lines that matches a pattern.
+It [pystrace](https://github.com/dirtyharrycallahan/pystrace) project is used to parse the strace log, and [grep](https://man7.org/linux/man-pages/man1/grep.1.html) to print the lines that matches a pattern.
 PATTERNS are interpreted as basic regular expressions (the default option when using grep).
 The strace '-ttt' format lets the results be presented in a timely order (starting with the most recently opened files).

 ## Syntax
 backstrace [OPTION...]
 [PATTERN ..]
 [FILE]